A store in Wisconsin came under fire back in 2015 for a sign posted on their bulletin board.

-WITI reported that a department store in Wisconsin was at the center of intense Muslim outcry after a handwritten cardboard sign appeared on the bulletin board of a Woodmans’ store in Oak Creek on Tuesday.
+WITI-TV reported that a department store in Wisconsin was at the center of intense Muslim outcry after a handwritten cardboard sign appeared on the bulletin board of a Woodmans’ store in Oak Creek in December of 2015.

 The board was a space for community announcements and advertisements, so anyone could have put the sign there.
 As soon as the sign was brought to managers’ attention, the department store had it removed.

 The sign stated, “Muslim’s, dress, speak, conform to USA standards or don’t come to USA or get out.”
 The note was signed “The People.”

 Whoever “the people” were, they certainly weren’t skilled linguists, that’s for sure.

 The sign has drawn more outrage than it normally might because in 2012, just up the road from the store, six people were butchered at a Sikh temple by a white supremacist who eventually did the world a favor and turned a gun on himself.

 “It`s just unbelievable.
 Basically what we`re doing — we are fighting hate with hate, instead of the American ideal which is, let`s fight hate with democracy and equality,” local college student Mai McCarthy told the station.,